(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 3. Do You Offer Financial Planning Services?

 Access to financial planning can be the most crucial requirement for some individuals.
-Some robo-advisors will help answer specific questions around planning for life events like buying a home, marriage, or retirement.
+Some advisors will help answer specific questions about planning for life events like buying a home, marriage, or retirement.

 If your financial situation is more complicated, you might need a financial advisor who provides a more integrated and comprehensive planning service rather than just answering some questions.

 The financial advisor will work with your trust and estate lawyer, accountant, and if you have any equity compensation, with your company’s attorney to provide you comprehensive wealth management.